antonioherling/antonioherling.github.io/_pages/research.md

   - /research
 ---

-I am broadly interested in rerandomization, equivalence tests, and econometrics.
-My work is often inspired by problems in causal inference, social sciences, and economics.
+I am broadly interested in causal inference and experimental designs.
+My research focuses on developing and evaluating robust experimental design techniques to improve the precision and reliability of A/B tests, which can lead to more confident business decisions.

 Papers
 ------

-Ribeiro Junior, A. C. H., Branson, Z. Rerandomization: A Review and A Pracitioner's Guide.
-In preparation (2025+)
+Ribeiro Junior, A. C. H., Branson, Z. [Does Rerandomization Help Beyond Covariate Adjustment?
+A Review and Guide for Theory and Practice](https://arxiv.org/abs/2512.05290).
+To be submitted (2025+)

-Ribeiro Junior, A. C. H., Branson, Z. Autoencoder rerandomization.
-In preparation (2025+)

-Carzon, J., Masserano, L., Shen, A., Ingram, J., Ribeiro Junior, A. C. H., Dorigo, T., Doro, M., Speagle, J. Izbicki, R., Lee, A. Trustworthy scientific inference for inverse problems with generative models.
-Under review at Nature Comms (2025)
+Carzon, J., Masserano, L., Shen, A., Ingram, J., Ribeiro Junior, A. C. H., Dorigo, T., Doro, M., Speagle, J. Izbicki, R., Lee, A. [Trustworthy scientific inference for inverse problems with generative models](https://arxiv.org/abs/2508.02602).
+Submitted (2025+)

 Kalatzis, A. E. G., Martins-Filho C., Ribeiro Junior, A. C. H. [Financial constraints and firm efficiency: Further empirical evidence](https://www.sciencedirect.com/science/article/abs/pii/S1544612324015538).
 Finance Research Letters (2025).